AP FACT CHECK: No, Trump didn’t save preexisting conditions

 Before the Affordable Care Act, any insurer could deny coverage — or charge more — to anyone with a preexisting condition who was seeking to buy an individual policy.

 TRUMP: “…and, if Republicans win in court and take back the House of Represenatives (sic), your healthcare, that I have now brought to the best place in many years, will become the best ever, by far.
-I will always protect your Pre-Existing Conditions, the Dems will not!”
+I will always protect your Pre-Existing Conditions, the Dems will not!” — tweet.

 THE FACTS: Trump and other Republicans say they’ll have a plan to preserve protections for people with preexisting conditions.
 The White House has provided no details.